awsdocs/aws-robomaker-developer-guide/doc_source/simulation-job-tags.md

 This section includes information about using ROS command\-line tools and code\.
 For more information about managing tags with the AWS RoboMaker API, see [TagResource](https://docs.aws.amazon.com/robomaker/latest/dg/API_TagResource.html)\.
 For more information about tagging, see [Tagging Your AWS RoboMaker Resources](tagging-robomaker.md)\.

-**Note**
 You must have permissions to tag, untag, and list tags for a simulation job\.
 For more information, see [Permissions Required to use Tags from a ROS Application or ROS Command Line](auth-and-access-control.md#auth_access_required-permissions-iam-eventing)\.

+**Note**
+This topic applies to ROS Kinetic and ROS Melodic\.
+For more information about ROS 2 Dashing, see [ROS 2 Dashing \(Beta\)](robomaker-ros2-beta.md)\.

 ## Using tags using ROS command\-line tools<a name="simulation-job-tags-tools"></a>